Who is Tom Cannavan?

 my favourite restaurant(s) is/are

 So tough.
-In Scotland, Braidwoods in Dalry, Martin Wishart in Edinburgh and The Peat Inn, Fife.
-In London, Le Gavroche, The Square, Texture, Marcus Waering, Tate Modern cafe, 28-50.
+In Scotland, Braidwoods in Dalry, Andrew Fairlie in Gleneagles and The Peat Inn, Fife.
+In London, Le Gavroche, The Square, Tate Modern cafe, 28-50.
 Worldwide?
 French Laundry in Napa, Per Se in New York, El Celler de Can Rocca in Girona, Tetsuya's in Sydney, Reubens in Franschhoek, Moulin du Roc in Périgord, Simply Foch in Majorca, La Bourgogne in Buenos Aires.
 I'm hungry.

 my cellar is mostly composed of